 Country-pop superstar Shania Twain kept her past and private life to herself — until a 2011 “Nightline” interview where she revealed that she grew up desperately poor in an abusive household in rural Canada.
 In 1987, her parents were killed in a car accident, which left her responsible for raising her younger siblings.
 She went on to a groundbreaking career that culminated in five Grammy awards and 18 nominations — as well as a net worth of $400 million.

 In 2016, Kelly Clarkson left the audience — and herself — in tears when she performed a rendition of her song “Piece by Piece” on “American Idol.”
 The reason for all the emotion?
 The song was about her troubled childhood, which was punctuated by her father leaving and her siblings being split up and scattered among family members.
-She never quit, however, and went on to parlay her difficult circumstances into a career that earned her three Grammy wins, 14 nominations and a net worth of $28 million.
-Clarkson also plans to star in her very own daytime talk show set to come out in fall 2019.
+She never quit, however, and went on to parlay her difficult circumstances into a career that earned her three Grammy wins, 14 nominations and a net worth of $45 million.
+Clarkson also stars in her very own daytime talk show set to come out in fall 2019

 It’s no secret that Snoop Dogg’s childhood involved poverty, violence and run-ins with the law on the streets of Long Beach, Calif.
 As the human embodiment of early ’90s West Coast gangsta rap culture, his exploits have been well documented in his lyrics.
 His music and persona have transformed him into an instantly recognizable — and highly marketable — icon.
 Thanks to his career and some smart investments on the side, he has a net worth of $135 million.